|

 The wood is Ash (bends easy) and it has a black bakelite ring inlaid.

+The wood is riveted in position.
 After some 47 years the steering wheel was in

 pretty poor aesthetic shape.
 The lacquer was tainted, browning the